sensu/sensu-chef/README.md

 `node.sensu.use_ssl` - If Sensu and RabbitMQ are to use SSL.

+`node.sensu.user` - The user who owns all sensu files and directories.
+Default "sensu".

+`node.sensu.group` - The group that owns all sensu files and directories.
+Default "sensu".

 `node.sensu.use_embedded_ruby` - If Sensu Ruby handlers and plugins use the embedded Ruby in the Sensu package.